 The best accommodation safari lodge on Lake Tanganyika in Zambia, offering exceptional fishing, SCUBA Diving, Snorkelling, Cruises and Walks in Nsumbu National Park, Water Sports and Cultural experiences.
-A small family owned lodge which has been operating for over 30 years, taking pride in their service, activities and experiences that guests are offered.
+We are a small family owned lodge which has been operating for over 30 years, with a focus on family friendly holidays, taking pride in our service, activities and experiences that guests are offered.

-From deluxe beach front suites through to a gorgeous shaded campsite, Ndole Bay caters to all budgets.
+From deluxe beach front suites, standard ensuite rooms through to a gorgeous shaded campsite, Ndole Bay caters to all budgets.
+Our rooms are comfortable and clean and are serviced daily.
+Meals and laundry are included in our nightly room stay rates.

-World class angling, adventure safaris, sunset dhow cruises, kayaks, walks, village and cultural visits, and Zambia’s only SCUBA diving and snorkelling destination, this is a wonderfully unique playground in the middle of Africa.
+Activities include world class angling, adventure safaris, sunset dhow cruises, kayaks, walks, village and cultural visits, and Zambia’s only SCUBA diving and snorkelling destination, this is a wonderfully unique playground in the middle of Africa.
+Its a kids haven where they can safely play on the beach and swim in the lake or pool.

 For bookings, please whatsapp message us, email or fill in the form on our contact page.
 We hope to welcome you to our little piece of paradise soon :)